 For example, suppose a user logging in is a member of the enterprise groups FullTimeEmployees and GIS Faculty.
 In the SAML assertion received from the IDP, as shown below, the name of the attribute that contains group information is MemberOf.
 In this example, to create a new group linked to the enterprise group GIS Faculty, the group creator would need to enter GIS Faculty as the group name.

 <saml2p:Response> ... ... <saml2:Assertion> ... ... <saml2:AttributeStatement> ... ... <saml2:Attribute Name="MemberOf"> <saml2:AttributeValue>FullTimeEmployees</saml2:AttributeValue> <saml2:AttributeValue>GIS Faculty</saml2:AttributeValue> </saml2:Attribute> </saml2:AttributeStatement> </saml2:Assertion> </saml2p:Response>

-Modify the enterprise IDP
+Modify or remove the enterprise IDP